-IMPORTANT NOTE: Unless you are doing heavy customizations to the underlying code of your website's design, there is no need to touch these settings as they will already be optimized for use on your website.
+IMPORTANT NOTE: Unless doing heavy customizations to the underlying code of a website's design, there is no need to edit these settings as they already are optimized for use on a Brilliant Directories website.

 This article will cover the image settings for the following: